 A shrewd businessman and an investor who is often referred as the ‘Father of the modern cigarette’ was born in a modest family.
-He lost his mother in his early childhood and tackled poverty to become one of the most influential people in USA’s history.
+He lost his mother in his early childhood and tackled poverty to become one of the most influential people in the USA’s history.
 The ‘comfort zone’ was never meant for him as he always focused on expanding his businesses in every way possible.
-On his 159th birth anniversary, today we remember such an extraordinary personality, James Duke.
+On his 165th birth anniversary, today we remember such an extraordinary personality James Duke.

 Even being from a modest background, he was able to build a huge empire, trying his luck in every business and working from dusk till night.
-The tobacco Tycoon mechanised the Cigarette manufacturing process, built the largest Hydroelectric plant of the 1900’s and donated close to $1 billion through his endowment till date.
+The tobacco Tycoon mechanized the Cigarette manufacturing process, built the largest Hydroelectric plant of the 1900’s and donated close to $1 billion through his endowment to date.

 Full Name: James Buchanan Duke